sharjeelsayed/devops-box/README.md

 vagrant ssh-config >> "$HOME"/.ssh/config
 ssh devops-box

-vagrant destroy # Remove the instance from VirtualBox and cleanup
+vagrant destroy # When you are done, remove the instance from VirtualBox and cleanup
 ```

 # Connecting via VSCode